mpflynnx/stm32-development/docs/openocd.md

 - 4444 is for telnet
 - 3333 is for gdb

+### Shutting down openocd

+Use ctrl + c to invoke the shutdown command.

 ### gdb-multiarch usage

 Open new terminal to debug project.
 Assumes package `gdb-multiarch` installed.